ESD community FOCUS committee discussing redistricting among other capacity solutions

 That’s one of the many conversations the Enumclaw School District’s Facilities Oversight for Capital Utilization and Sustainability (FOCUS) committee has had over the last five months as it explores what ESD’s needs will be two decades into the future.

-The 18-person committee (which includes longtime former ESD Board Member Nancy Merrill, former state Representative Cathy Dahlquist, Enumclaw Councilmember Anthony Wright, and Black Diamond Councilmember Kristiana de Leon) was formed on Feb.
-27 in light of two failed bonds, and is expected to deliver a report on ESD’s various needs, and the board’s recommendations on how to address them, come November.
+The 21-person committee (which includes longtime former ESD Board Member Nancy Merrill, former state Representative Cathy Dahlquist, Enumclaw Councilmember Anthony Wright, and Black Diamond Councilmember Kristiana de Leon) was formed on Jan.
+22 in light of two failed bonds, and is expected to review ESD’s various needs and deliver a recommendation to the school board on how to address them, come November.

 The committee has no power to make decisions for the ESD Board.